 Forming Feminine Words from Masculine Words

 Although not a universal rule, many feminine words can be formed from masculine words that end with a consonant by adding an “a” at the end, e.g., “jugador” (player) (feminine “jugadora”), “juez” (judge) (feminine “jueza”), and from masculine words that end with an “o” by replacing the last “o” with an “a,” e.g., “ingeniero” (engineer) (feminine “ingeniera”), “alto” (tall) (feminine “alta”).
 As we shall see, there are exceptions, as some words deviate from this simple rule to form the feminine.
-In addition, there are many words that do not change form based on gender.
+In addition, there are many nouns and adjectives in Spanish that do not change form based on gender, masculine or feminine.
 For example, “artista” (artist), “piloto” (pilot), and “estudiante” (student) all have the same form in both masculine and feminine.

 Most words ending in “-a” are feminine.
 The following are some exceptions: